 There are many ways to create a calendar.
 Some people prefer using a spreadsheet or physical calendar, others may want to use a content management system like WordPress to create and schedule posts.

-Here’s how our content calendar looks – we’ll be uploading a template to download later in the series:
+Here’s how our content calendar looks – you can find a template to download here:

 Note on posting frequency

 There are so many ways to determine how often you should post, as Neil Patel highlights here.
 There’s no standard measure and your schedule and success can be based on things like freshness of content, keyword optimisation and quality, right down to the size of your team.